 A postgraduate academic qualification and NMC registration in Specialist Community Public Health Nursing (Heath Visiting or School Nursing) will enhance your professional portfolio and support your career progression in providing high-quality patient, family, group and community public healthcare.

-Those working in the NHS may be eligible for funding from the Education Commission Unit of the East Midlands Strategic Health Authority.
+if you work in the NHS you may be eligible for funding from the Education Commission Unit of the East Midlands Strategic Health Authority.

 Online application form and guidance notes|

 At DMU there is always something to do or see, check out our events for yourself.